jhdrn/TextPub/README.md

 ### Snippets
-All files in the `/snippets` folder are converted to SnippetModel's which contains the following properties:
+All files in the `/snippets` folder are converted to `Snippet`'s which contains the following properties:

 * **Content**: The HTML-formatted contents of the snippet.

 ## Configuration
-TextPub automatically creates a config file in your app root folder called `TextPub.config`.
-That file holds your DropBox credentials but also makes it possible to configure synchronization interval and which folders should be used for "entity conversion".
+TextPub uses app settings in web.config to configure which folders should be used for "entity conversion".